russellballestrini/nested-lookup/README.rst

 longer tutorial
 ===============

-You may control the libraries behavior by passing some optional arguments.
+You may control the function's behavior by passing some optional arguments.

 wild (defaults to `False`):
  if `wild` is `True`, treat the given `key` as a case insensitive